 Discussion Posts: Given the asynchronous nature of this class combined with the importance of intellectual development through class discussion, participating in the class discussion board will be a critical component of your grade.
 Although this course gives you some flexibility on what days you complete assignments, you will be expected to post to the discussion board on a weekly basis.
 This method will encourage more active engagement with the course material and classmates.
-It is required that you contribute at least FOUR posts each week to the discussion board (1 Discussion question post and 3 Participation posts -see below) Out of these four posts, at least ONE post must be your discussion response to one of the instructor's posted discussion question(s).
-Please note: I usually post TWO instructor questions each week, you are not required to respond to both of these.
-I post two so you have an option to choose which question you prefer.
-If you reply to both instructor questions your second response is considered a participation post. discussion post must be inputted into the Discussion board by Thursday each week to assure others have a chance to provide a participation post by the Sunday deadline.
+It is required that you contribute at least FOUR posts each week to the discussion board.
+By Wednesday each week you MUST reply to at least ONE instructor discussion post.
+You then have until Sunday each week to make THREE additional participation posts.
+These additional three posts can be either a response to peers or a response to a different instructor post for the week (as each week you will have several posts to choose from).
 Your response to the posted discussion question should be substantive and show genuine thought and integration of course material.
-Simply agreeing or writing a short two sentence reply is not sufficient.
-Please see the Rubric below.
+The discussion board is a major portion of your grade and will be graded heavily upon your ability to integrate course material into your posts.